nodemailer/nodemailer-web/content/smtp/dsn.md

 toc = true
 next = "/next/path"
 prev = "/prev/path"
-weight = 5
+weight = 25

 +++

-If your delivery service supports it (not all SMTP servers have DSN extension enabled), then you can use Delivery Status Notifications (DSN) with Nodemailer as defined in [RFC3461](https://tools.ietf.org/html/rfc3461).
+If your delivery service supports it (not all SMTP servers have DSN extension enabled), then you can use Delivery Status Notifications (DSN) with Nodemailer PRO as defined in [RFC3461](https://tools.ietf.org/html/rfc3461).

 To set up a DSN call, add a dsn property to message data